whitneyburton/portfolios/students/marybeth_burch/20151002-marybeth-burch-m2.markdown

 * [GitHub URL](https://github.com/mbburch/denvestments)
 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/little_shop.markdown)

 My group and I built an online local micro-lending platform.
 Borrowers can view and contribute to local community members seeking loans to start small business ventures.
 I felt like I was able to be a much stronger contributing member to this group compared to TrafficSpy.
 I'm enjoying TDD and getting better at rspec.
 Although I was not the team lead, and tried to encourage our leader to step into that role, I ended up taking on some of the leadership, particularly around communication and goal setting.
 This may be my favorite group experience to date at Turing, as I feel like we communicated pretty well and paired well together.
+I think we were particularly successful around workflow.
 I feel like I really kept in mind the feedback I got last module, and that helped me enjoy this experience more.

 We received the following feedback and scores:

+* Good use of jQuery.
+* Some user flow could be better, needs some UX enhancements on the admin dashboard side.
+* 60 tests
+* 100% test coverage
+* Well written tests

+* Feature Completeness: 3
+* Views: 3
+* Controllers: 3
+* Models: 4
+* Testing: 4
+* Usability: 3
-* TBD
+* Workflow: 4

 ## Community